bids-standard/bids-specification/src/04-modality-specific-files/03-task-events.md

 Where `<matches>` corresponds to task file name.
 For example:
 `sub-control01_task-nback`.
-It is also possible to have a single \_events.tsv file describing events for all participants and runs (see section "4.2 Inheritance rule").
-As with all other tabular data, `_events` files may be accompanied by a JSON file describing the columns in detail (see Section 4.2).
+It is also possible to have a single \_events.tsv file describing events for all participants and runs (see ["Inheritance rule"](https://bids-specification.readthedocs.io/en/latest/02-common-principles.html#the-inheritance-principle)).
+As with all other tabular data, `_events` files may be accompanied by a JSON file describing the columns in detail (see [here](https://bids-specification.readthedocs.io/en/latest/02-common-principles.html#tabular-files)).

 The purpose of this file is to describe timing and other properties of events recorded during the scan.
 Events MAY be either stimuli presented to the